18 Great LGBTQ Bars In NYC guide image

 Three Dollar Bill hasn’t been around as long as some other places on this guide, but this Brooklyn spot has quickly become one of the most fun queer places in the city.
 There’s an efficient bar at the front, a dance floor with two stages on either end, and an outdoor patio where you can let your sweat dry.
 Between the music, the space to dance out every word of the song, the colorful lights that hit the exposed brick walls, and the upper platform to perform for the commoners below, it’s impossible to have a bad time at Three Dollar Bill.

 Pieces is a longtime West Village gay bar with excellent drag performances and a daily Happy Hour.
-The bar here stretches along the wall and the stage is next to it, so the dance floor can feel a little cramped on weekends.
+The bar here stretches along the wall, and the stage is next to it, so the dance floor can feel a little cramped on weekends.
 Weeknights are a little less crowded, so if you want to go out on a Tuesday night and have it feel like a Friday night, come here.

 We’ve never had a bad time at Hardware, a Hell’s Kitchen spot that hosts some of the best drag performances and performers in the city.
 The bartenders are friendly and fast, and there’s also a back dance room, where they’re heavy on the fog machines.
 When someone on your group text suggests Hardware, everyone can get on board.

 “Hard work pays off” applies to making it on the 30 Under 30 list, and also to getting to the backyard of this Williamsburg dive bar.
 But the huge outdoor space is worth the effort.
 Inside, a tight squeeze through the bar area leads to a small dance floor adjacent to the DJ, with a surrounding elevated platform that someone will inadvertently fall from sometime during the night.
 Waiting for the bathroom here can be a process, so prepare some conversation starters for making new friends in line.
-They're also doing a drag brunch now (on Sundays) from 12-5pm.

 Despite the smell, this Williamsburg dive bar has become somewhat of a landmark for the Brooklyn queer nightlife scene.
 On any given day you might walk into an open mic night, a drag clothing auction, or a backyard BBQ hosted by a drag queen.
 You’ll see the same cast of characters over and over again, which makes it a great spot to make new friends and meet people.
 The backyard has ample seating and is usually where people hang here, especially in the summer, and the bartenders here are both friendly and quick to make sure everyone’s taken care of.

 This country western-themed bar is a casual neighborhood hangout with booth seating in the front and a performance space in the back where they host open mic nights and drag shows.
-But on a warm day in the summer, you’ll want to be seated at a table on their sidewalk patio, grooving to the melodic whistle tones and bass-thumping beats blasting from their excellent speaker system.
+But on a warm day in the summer, you’ll want to be seated at a table on their sidewalk patio, grooving to the bass-thumping beats blasting from their excellent speaker system.
 Downstairs is a basement area with a pool table that no one ever seems to be using (and you can also rent out the space for private parties).
 This place also serves some pretty decent bar food, like burgers and quesadillas.

 During the week, Icon is laid-back, but on weekends, it turns into more of a club where everyone is dancing and having a great time.
 That being said, we also once saw a Game Of Thrones drag performance here, when Icon made a giant dragon for the occasion.
 So think of this as a spot you can use for a variety of needs.
 The drinks are strong, the music is great, and the place overall feels noticeably clean.